philippinespire/pire_ssl_data_processing/salarias_fasciatus/README.md

-# Sgr Shotgun Data Processing Log -SSL data
+# Sfa Shotgun Data Processing Log -SSL data

 copy and paste this into a new species dir and fill in as steps are accomplished.